chadoh/life/Readme.md

 ## Development

-You will need to run [life_api](https://github.com/chadoh/life_api) locally on port 3001.

-Then, run `npm install` on this project and run `npm run watch` to start the app.
+Run `npm install` on this project and run `npm run watch` to start the app.
 Then just navigate to [http://localhost:3000](http://localhost:3000)

+Optionally, you can run [life_api](https://github.com/chadoh/life_api) locally on port 5000, and change `BaseConstants` to use it instead of the production env.

 ## How does it work?